 How to address bridesmaid on wedding invitations (or groomsman)

-If you are wondering how to address a bridesmaid and her husband on wedding invitations, or a single bridesmaid, simply follow the earlier etiquette for married couples and singles if you wish to have a formal wedding.
+If you are wondering how to address a bridesmaid and her husband on wedding invitations, or a single bridesmaid, simply follow the earlier etiquette for married couples and singles if you are using formal wedding invitations.
 If you are striking a more casual tone or want to specifically honour a member of your bridal party, you could prefix their name with something like ‘to my honoured bridesmaid/groomsman’ but some people find that a little clumsy.

 How to address wedding invitations to family